rpanjwani/capcast/README.md

 ## Key Features
 CapCast will allow a user to do the following:
-- account/screen name creation.
-- find users to call
-- see offline/online status of another user.
+- generate a link for the video conference that users can share to join the conference.
 - call one or more users.
-- add/remove users from the call.
 - turn captioning on/off.
 - turn translations on/off.